Rheem Hybrid Water Heaters (Heat Pump)

 The Rheem hybrid water heater is a combination storage electric tank type water heater and heat pump water heater.
 Heat pump water heaters can pull heat out of the air, just like your air conditioner, but instead of putting the heat back into the air like air conditioners, it puts it into the water with a heat exchanger.

 Moving the heat from the air is much cheaper than generating the heat directly with electricity.
 By controlling the use of the electric heating elements and the heat pump properly the elements become back up sources of heat and the highly efficient heat pump supplies the water heating energy.
-When more hot water is need than the heat pump can deliver the heating elements are turned on to help meet the demand.
+When more hot water is need than the heat pump can deliver the heating elements are turned on to help meet the on-demand .

 Rheem has come out with 40 and 50 gallon hybrid water heaters using heat pump technology.
 The Rheem Hybrid is ENERGY STAR® rated and qualifies for Federal tax credits through December 2010.